TheEdoRan/next-safe-action/website/docs/safe-action-client/middleware.md

   return next({ ctx: { baz: "qux" } });
 });

-// This middleware works with clients that at minimum have `ctx.foo` and `metadata.actionName` properties.
+// This middleware works with clients that at minimum have `ctx.foo`, `metadata.actionName`
-// More information below. *
+// and `serverError.message` properties.
+More information below. *
 const myMiddleware2 = experimental_createMiddleware<{
   ctx: { foo: string }; // [1]
   metadata: { actionName: string }; // [2]